 Cloud SQL for PostgreSQL

-- Create and manage instances in the Google Cloud Platform Console.
+- Create and manage instances in the Google Cloud Console.

 - Customer data encrypted on Google's internal networks and in database tables, temporary files, and backups.

-- Support for secure external connections with the Cloud SQL Proxy or with the Secure Sockets Layer (SSL) protocol.
+- Support for secure external connections with the Cloud SQL Auth proxy or with the SSL/TLS protocol.

 - Import and export databases using SQL dump files.